 Poland is located in central Europe, neighbouring Belarus, Czech Republic, Germany, Lithuania, Russia, Slovakia, and Ukraine.
-Spanning over 304,255 square kilometres of land and 8,430 square kilometres of water, Poland is 70th largest nation in the world with a population of nearly 40 million.
-The country’s strategic location in the centre of Europe positions it as an ideal investment hotspot for enterprises targeting both Western and Eastern part of the continent.
+Spanning over 304,255 square kilometres of land and 8,430 square kilometres of water, Poland is the 70th largest nation in the world with a population of nearly 40 million.
+The country’s strategic location in the centre of Europe positions it as an ideal investment hotspot for enterprises targeting both Western and Eastern parts of the continent.

 An Overview of the Polish Economy

-Polish economy has seen a relatively good performance against the backdrop of the region of Central and Eastern Europe as well as the entire European Union.
-Being the sixth largest economy in the European Union and the largest among the former Eastern Bloc members of the European Union, Poland has pursued a policy of economic liberalization since 1990.
+The Polish economy has seen a relatively good performance against the backdrop of the region of Central and Eastern Europe as well as the entire European Union.
+Being the sixth-largest economy in the European Union and the largest among the former Eastern Bloc members of the European Union, Poland has pursued a policy of economic liberalization since 1990.
 Poland joined the EU in 2004 and the country has benefited from increased and substantial investment from the Union.
-Polish economy has seen exponential growth in GDP per capita at purchasing power parity growing on average by 6% p.a. over the last 20 years.
+The Polish economy has seen exponential growth in GDP per capita at purchasing power parity growing on average by 6% p.a. over the last 20 years.
 One thing worth mentioning is that the Polish economy is the only one to have avoided recession during the global downturn of 2009, thus positioning itself as one of the most reliable in Central and Eastern Europe (CEE).